sarabeier/genomic.traits/scripts_genomic.traits.md

 * Stoddard, S. F., Smith, B. J., Hein, R., Roller, B. R. K., and Schmidt, T. M. (2015). rrnDB: improved tools for interpreting rRNA gene abundance in bacteria and archaea and a new foundation for future development.
 Nucleic Acids Res.
 43, D593–D598. doi:10.1093/nar/gku1201.

-## Trait-based estimations of RRN and genome size
+## Read-based estimations of RRN and genome size
 RRN estimates given in the rrnDB as well as in the JGI/IMG platform are obtained from assembled genomes.
 The detection of RRN after genome assembly may however suffer from underestimations, because the 16s rRNA gene is highly conserved and multiple copies that are (nearly) identical may collapse into a single copy during assembly.
 This biases should be less important if estimating the full genome size (and other traits) from assembled data, as the 16s rRNA gene typically represents <0.5% of the whole genome and protein-coding genes are usually less concerved and accordingly less sensitive to assembly errors.

 An alternative assembly independent option to estimate RRN counts is to relate the number of reads encoding the 16s rRNA gene to the number of reads coding for obligatory single copy genes in a genome (Biers et al., 2009).
 Similarely, the genome size can be estimated by relating the total number of reads to the number of reads encoding obligatory signle copy genes in a genome (Nayfach and Pollard, 2015).